Porsche Cayman Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Includes $500 deductible amounts, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all U.S. states and for all Cayman models.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Cayman trim levels.

-For a 40-year-old driver, Porsche Cayman insurance prices range from as low as $518 for a discount liability-only rate to the much higher price of $2,378 for a driver who requires high-risk insurance.
+For a 40-year-old driver, Porsche Cayman insurance rates go from as low as $510 for basic liability insurance to a high of $2,334 for a policy for a high-risk driver.

-Living in a larger city can make a big difference on car insurance rates.
-More rural locations have a lower frequency of collision claims than larger metro areas.
-The example below illustrates how your location can change insurance prices.
+Your location can make a big difference on car insurance rates.
+Rural locations are shown to have a lower frequency of accident claims than larger metro areas.

-The ranges above demonstrate why everyone should get quotes for a targeted area and risk profile, instead of making a decision based on price averages.
+The examples above show why it is important to compare rates using their specific location and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.